DrLex0/MightyVariableFan/README.md

 There is still a reliability problem with my current setup, sometimes beepdetect.py seems to become deaf for a short period and I'm not sure if this is due to the cheap USB sound card, or a problem with audio recording on the Raspberry Pi in general.

-Another problem is that recent versions of the FFCP firmware always play a song whenever a heater has reached its target temperature.
-This was not the case in the original Sailfish firmware that came with my printer, it was introduced when I upgraded it through FlashPrint.
-I have always found this annoying and useless, but now it becomes a hazard because if this song is played exactly at the moment a sequence is being played, it will be interrupted and the fan will not change speed.
-I want to disable the playing of this song when a target temperature has been reached.
-If anyone knows how to do this without recompiling and flashing a custom Sailfish build, I'd like to know how!
+Another problem is that recent versions of Sailfish (the firmware used on the FFCP) always play a song whenever a heater has reached its target temperature.
+This was not the case in older versions, like the one that originally came with my printer.
+I have found this annoying and useless, but now it becomes a hazard because if this song is played exactly at the moment a sequence is being played, it will be interrupted and the fan will not change speed.
+There is unfortunately no way to disable this tune without recompiling Sailfish.
+I will try to make a pull request to have this as a toggle-able feature in some future Sailfish version.

 ### Disclaimer